iliyanNikolaev/tu-gabrovo-masters-thesis/README.md

 4. Open a web browser and visit http://localhost:3000 to view the interface.

 ## Interface
-- The interface visualizes the data from the sensors.
+- The interface visualizes the data from the sensors on WEB application and LCD Display.
-- Pressing different buttons on the keypad module changes the display to show different sensor readings.

 ## License
 This project is licensed under the [MIT License](LICENSE).